31179 Gongju: Rotation period

 In October 2012, a rotational lightcurve of Gongju was obtained from photometric observations by American astronomer John Ruthroff at the Shadowbox Observatory in Indiana.
 Lightcurve analysis gave a well-defined rotation period of 4.829 hours with a high brightness amplitude of 0.80 magnitude, indicative of a non-spherical shape (U=3).

 Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Gongju measures 4.675 kilometers in diameter and its surface has an albedo of 0.353, while the Collaborative Asteroid Lightcurve Link assumes an albedo of 0.21 and calculates a diameter of 5.04 kilometers based on an absolute magnitude of 13.8.

 Naming

-This minor planet was named after the South Korean city of Gongju, located in Chungcheongnam-do Province.
+This minor planet was named after the South Korean city of Gongju, located in Chungcheongnam Province.
 It has a population of approximately 120,000 and was the capital of Baekje dynasty in the 5th century AD and the seat of the provincial government until 1932.
 The official naming citation was published by the Minor Planet Center on 14 May 2014 (M.P.C.
 88406).